mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 - Manually disable `@@read_only` on the server which should be the master

 This functionality is similar to the [Multi-Master Monitor](MM-Monitor.md) functionality.
-The only difference is that the MySQL monitor will also detect traditional Master-Slave topologies.
+The only difference is that the MariaDB monitor will also detect traditional Master-Slave topologies.

 ### `ignore_external_masters`